Authentication

 The nonce is automatically included in the transaction's proof.
 If someone tries to replay a transaction, the nonce won't match and verification will fail.

 Auth components are typically called via cross-component calls from note scripts or transaction scripts.
-For access control and security patterns, see Patterns & Security.
+For access control and security patterns, see Patterns.

 Full API docs on docs.rs: miden (rpo_falcon512_verify)